test224325u38/starter_app_part-3/README.md

 * iOS development provisioning profile
 * iOS development signing certificate.

-Once you have these you can create a security profile in Appflow Dashboard.

 You'll need an Apple Developer account (Individual or Organization).
 See [comparing memberships](https://developer.apple.com/support/compare-memberships/).

-Once, you have the apple developer account you can follow the guide on [Generating iOS credentials](https://ionicframework.com/docs/appflow/package/credentials#ios-credentials)
+If you already have a apple developer account you can follow the guide on [Generating iOS credentials](https://ionicframework.com/docs/appflow/package/credentials#ios-credentials)

+Once, you have the certificate and provisioning profile, you can create a security profile in Appflow Dashboard.

 ## Creating a security profile in Appflow